 Use the pre-built Employee Feedback Form to get started and capture employee dissatisfaction before they decide to leave.

-Or get inspired with the job application forms, and include some of the concerning questions before you hire a new employee.
+Or get inspired with the job application forms and include some concerning questions before hiring a new employee.

-It includes multiple answering options, from scale rating to agree/disagree scale to open-end questions which leave room for detailed feedback.
+It includes multiple answering options, from scale rating to agree/disagree scale to open-ended questions, which leave room for detailed feedback.
 Super easy and super free.

 To sum up, whether it’s your company or you are part of the HR team, it’s always good form to be up to date with the inner workings of the place.

-Maybe even more important to be aware of the outer ones i.e. the exit processes.
+Maybe even more important is to be aware of the outer ones, i.e., the exit processes.